CellMigrationLab/zebrafish-FDM-molds/README.md

 <img src="docs/figures/Figure1.png" alt="Zebrafish molds 3D designs" width="600"/>
 </p>

-**Figure 2.** FDM-printing based mold design enhances the live in vivo imaging of the brain vascularization of zebrafish embryos.
+**Figure 2.** FDM-printing-based mold design improves live in vivo imaging of brain vascularization in developing zebrafish embryos.
-(A) CAD renderings of two circular mold sizes (20 mm and 13 mm) with slot dimensions in mm.
+A) CAD renderings of two circular mold sizes (20 mm and 13 mm) with slot dimensions in millimeters.
 Each slot measures 0.40 mm wide at the narrowest point, 0.60 mm at the widest, and extends 5.50 mm deep; the spacing between slots is 1.00 mm, and the slot height above the base is 2.00 mm.
 The smaller mold was designed for use with 14 mm coverslips, while the larger one was tested with 21 mm coverslips.
 The mold design was kept circular rather than rectangular to fit tightly within the well and stay level.
 Design files for both sizes are available for download via the associated GitHub repository.
-(B) Perspective views of the assembled molds.
+B) Perspective views of the assembled molds.
-(C) Wells in 1% low-melting-point agarose were made using the seven- and twenty-tooth molds in 14- and 21-mm glass-bottom dishes, respectively.
+C) Wells in 1.5% low-melting-point agarose were made using the seven- and twenty-tooth molds in 14- and 21-mm glass-bottom dishes, respectively.
-(D) PrusaSlicer g-code preview illustrating how FDM resolution (0.4 mm nozzle) converts triangular cavities into rectangular slots.
+D) PrusaSlicer g-code preview illustrating how FDM resolution (0.4 mm nozzle) converts triangular cavities into rectangular slots.
-(E) Exploded view of mold components, with a removable handle to facilitate positioning in small dishes.
+E) Exploded view of mold components, with a removable handle to facilitate positioning in small dishes.
-(F) Left Top.
-Image showing empty agarose wells created using the seven-teeth mold.
-Left Bottom.
-Image showing 56 hpf Tg(fli1a:GFP);Tg gata1a:DsRed) larvae inserted into the wells.
-The orange rectangle indicates an area magnified in the next panel.
-Right.
-Magnified area of mounted larvae.
-Live imaging of the middle larvae, marked with an orange square, is illustrated in the next panels.
+F) Top left: image showing empty agarose wells created using the seven-teeth mold.
+Bottom left: image showing 56 hpf Tg(fli1a:GFP);Tg gata1a:DsRed) embryos inserted into the wells.
+The black-dotted box indicates the area magnified in the next panel.
+Right: magnified area of mounted larvae.
+Live brightfield imaging of the middle larvae, marked with an orange box, is presented in panel G).
 Scale bars: left panels 1 mm, right panel 500 µm.
-(G) Brightfield midplane-volume image of the 56hpf larvae Tg(fli1a:GFP);Tg (gata1a:DsRed) just before the onset of time-lapse acquisition.
+G) Brightfield midplane-volume image of the 56hpf Tg(fli1a:GFP);Tg (gata1a:DsRed) embryo from panel F (orange boxed region), before the start of time-lapse acquisition, shown in panels H-I, orange box.
 Scale bar: 50 µm.
-(H) Maximum intensity projection of horizontal sections of overnight time-lapse imaging of vasculature, Tg(Fli1a:GFP, cyan), and erythrocytes, Tg(gata1a:DsRed, red), in the developing brain of the mounted larvae.
+H) Maximum intensity projection of horizontal sections from overnight time-lapse imaging of vasculature, Tg(Fli1a:GFP, cyan), and erythrocytes, Tg(gata1a:DsRed, red), in the developing brain of the mounted larvae (identical to those shown in panels F-G, orange box).
 The first timepoint is shown in panel (i).
-Temporal color coding of the fli1:GFP signal over the acquisition (time-lapse, 20min imaging interval, 32 time points) (ii).
-Color-bar indicates the transition from time-point 1 (magenta) to 32 (bright yellow).
+Temporal color coding of the fli1:GFP signal over the acquisition (time-lapse, 20-minute imaging interval, 32 time points) (ii).
+The color bar indicates the transition from time point 1 (magenta) to 32 (bright yellow).
 See also Movie S1.
 Scale bars: 50 µm.
-(I) High-magnification (63x) imaging of brain vascularization process.
-Shown is the maximum intensity projection of the first acquisition time point (i).
-Magnified area (indicated with an orange rectangle) shows filopodia-like protrusions extending from the fli1:GFP-positive (cyan) endothelial tip cell (ii).
+I) High-magnification (63x) imaging of the brain vascularization process.
+The maximum intensity projection of the first acquisition time point is shown in (i).
+The magnified area (indicated with an orange rectangle) shows filopodia-like protrusions extending from the fli1:GFP-positive (cyan) endothelial tip cell (ii).
+The gata1a:DsRed positive erythrocytes (red) inside a more mature blood vessel are also shown.
+See also Movie S1.
 Scale bars: 25 µm and 5 µm, respectively.

 <p align="center">
 <img src="docs/figures/MovieS1.gif" alt="Supplementary movie" width="600"/>